Asplenium resiliens: Distribution and habitat

-While globally secure, it is considered an endangered species in many of the states at the northern edge of its North American range.
-NatureServe considers it to be critically imperiled (S1) in Colorado, Illinois, Indiana, Maryland, Mississippi, Nevada, Pennsylvania, South Carolina, and Utah, imperiled (S2) in Kansas and North Carolina, and vulnerable (S3) in West Virginia.
+While globally secure (G5), it is considered an endangered species in many of the states at the northern edge of its North American range.
+NatureServe considers it to be critically imperiled (S1) in Colorado, Illinois, Maryland, Mississippi, Nevada, Ohio, Pennsylvania, South Carolina, and Utah, imperiled (S2) in Indiana, Kansas and North Carolina, and vulnerable (S3) in West Virginia.
 It has become extinct in Louisiana since the limestone caprock of a salt dome at Winnfield, the only location for the fern in the state, was quarried away.
 It is also believed to be extinct in Ohio, where it was last collected in 1900, although suitable habitat still exists in the state.

 Quarrying of the calcareous rocks on which it grows poses a "low-level" threat to the species.

+Cultivation

-CultivationAsplenium resiliens is tolerant of cold to USDA hardiness zone 6.
+Asplenium resiliens is tolerant of cold to USDA hardiness zone 6.
 It prefers moist conditions, a basic potting soil, and a medium amount of light.